perama-v/archors/README.md

 Ether paid to codeless account 0x68388d48b5baf99755ea9c685f15b0528edf90b6 (via a call-like opcode) from tx.from Transaction finished (STOP)
 ```
-Its sending ether efficiently to 22 different addresses.
+It's sending ether efficiently to 22 different addresses.
 Rather than sending a transaction for
 each destination.
 This way of sending ether doesn't actually emit events, and so tracing
 the transaction like this is the only way to know what is happening.